 MEMBERSHIP

-A. Membership in the Council shall be limited to the Chief Judges of the Courts of Appeal of the states and territories of the United States and other judges as classified in subsection B of this article.
-The term “Chief Judge” includes the administrative judicial officer of each of the intermediate Courts of Appeal of the states and territories, or any autonomous district or division thereof.
+A. Membership in the Council shall be limited to the current and former Chief Judges of the Courts of Appeal of the states and territories of the United States.

+B. The term “Chief Judge” includes the administrative judicial officer of each of the intermediate Courts of Appeal of the states and territories, or any autonomous district or division thereof.

-B. There shall be the following classes of membership in the Council:
+C. There shall be the following classes of membership in the Council:

 1. Regular Member: